MSc, 1 year full time/2 years part time

 The material will focus on quanitifying the risks of climate impacts and methods to determine uncertainty.
 You will also consider how you can determine what is considered to be 'dangerous climate change', and the spectrum of complementary approaches to developing adaptation strategies (such as the bottom-up 'vulnerability assessments' and adaptive social protection).
 Issues relating to adaptation policy at the local and national level, including National Adaptation Programmes of Action (NAPAs) and the economics of adaptation, will also be highlighted.

-Dissertation (Climate Change and Development)
+Dissertation (Climate Change, Development and Policy)

 Summer teaching, year 1